Explore the natural wonders of Fiordland by water, land or air. Discover nine of our favourite experiences in spectacular Fiordland.

 Whether you're into freshwater or saltwater, you'll find Fiordland teeming with fish.
 Anglers can go for Rainbow and Brown Trout on the beautiful Waiau River, which borders Fiordland National Park.
 Fiordland Outdoors Company combine trout fishing with jet boating, for the ultimate day out.
 Saltwater fishermen and fisherwomen will enjoy the bounty of Fiordland's pristine coast, rich in blue cod, gurnard, tuna and more.

 Image credit: Hike the Kepler Track Fiordland by Fraser Clements

-A testament to its vast natural beauty, Fiordland has three of New Zealand's nine Great Walks – the Milford, Kepler and Routeburn Tracks.
-These walks take 3-4 days each, and hikers stay in huts or tents along the way.
+A testament to its vast natural beauty, Fiordland has three of New Zealand's nine Great Walks — the Milford, Kepler and Routeburn Tracks.
+These walks take between three and four days each, and most hikers stay in huts or tents along the way.
 But you don't need to be a serious hiker to experience Fiordland on foot; some bush walks take as little as half an hour.
 Choose a track to suit your schedule and fitness.
-Walk independently, or let a guide show you the ways of the forest.
+Walk independently or let a guide show you the ways of the forest.

 Image credit: Film still from Ata Whenua Fiordland by Destination Fiordland

 Ata Whenua is a short film showcasing the landscapes for which Fiordland is famous.
 Simply put, it should not be missed.
 See untouched mountains, lakes, rivers and rainforests that can only be reached by helicopter.
 And if you've got time to spare, the cosy Fiordland Cinema also shows new release films, and its Black Dog Bar is the perfect place to relax after a day of adventuring.